ProofHub/api_v3/README.md

 If you are new to REST, you can understand the basics at http://en.wikipedia.org/wiki/REST.
 ProofHub's RESTful API accepts and returns JSON for serialisation.

-API key
+Getting an API key
 ----------------
-With every request you'll need to pass the ProofHub account's API key.
-The key can be generated from the ProofHub Settings tab.
+Any user can get their own API key by visiting the Manage profile dropdown and clicking 5 times on the profile picture.
+The API key of the logged in user will be displayed in the pop up window opened.

 Making a request
 ----------------